Clinical UM Guideline

 Note: Please refer to the following document for additional information concerning knee braces:

 Prefabricated functional or rehabilitation knee braces are considered medically necessary for individuals when any of the following criteria are met:

 Not Medically Necessary:

-Prefabricated functional or rehabilitation knee braces are considered not medically necessary for individuals who are status post knee surgery when the above criteria are not met, including, but not limited to TKA (unless there is documented ligament insufficiency).
+Prefabricated functional or rehabilitation knee braces are considered not medically necessary for individuals who are status post knee surgery when the criteria are not met, including, but not limited to TKA (unless there is documented ligament insufficiency).

 Prefabricated functional or rehabilitation knee braces are considered not medically necessary for non-surgical indications when the criteria are not met.

 Prophylactic knee braces are considered not medically necessary for all indications.

-Note: Individuals with height (tall or short stature) or weight (obesity) variations can be fitted with a prefabricated (custom-fitted) knee brace with the following adjustments:
+Note: Individuals with height (tall or short stature) or weight (obesity) variations can be fitted with a prefabricated (custom-fitted) knee brace with any of the following adjustments: